ValeriiKoniushenko/TheFlower/README.md

 # The Flower Game

 # ⭐ Intro
-I have created a game about flowers and snakes.
 We should survive!
 Plant a flower and don't be killed by a snake!
+At the start we have 150$.
+Using this money we can plant one flower for 50$.
+After that we will get income for 5$ every 3 seconds.
+But, be carefully!
+After each planting a big Snake-Monster will be spawned!
+But you can kill it using your mouse-gun!
+Just click on the snake do murder it.

 ![Animation](https://github.com/ValeriiKoniushenko/TheFlower/assets/99877553/23269175-c4bc-4f36-a610-ad1ff59b16af)